chen42/presentations/antiviral_dental.md

 <img src="./images/antiviral/flu.png" width=60%>

 * virus enter the cell via H spikes.
 In the endosome, low pH in the endosome trigger the fusion of membranes.
-* viral ribonucleoprotein and viral RNA enters the cell nucleus, replicate the viral genome. viral RNA is also made and exported into the cytoplasm.
+* viral ribonucleoprotein and viral RNA enters the cell nucleus, replicate the viral genome.
+* viral RNA is also made and exported into the cytoplasm. (more details below)
 * viral protein is make and virus is packaged on cell surface
 * the N spikes cleave the H spikes and allows the virion to spread to another cell.

 ---